 Some sexually transmitted infections (STIs) can go unnoticed or have symptoms that can be mistaken for a minor illness, including HIV.
 So the only way to know for sure that you have an STI is to get tested.

-You can find HIV and STD testing by entering your zip code at gettested.cdc.gov.
+It is suggested by the CDC and the Pennsylvania Department of Health that individuals who are sexually active get a regular screening for STIs.
+You can find HIV and STD testing in PA by entering your zip code at gettested.cdc.gov.
 If you don’t get result on your first try, you may need to broaden your search area beyond the preset ten mile radius.
 Some testing locations are free.

 Research shows PrEP prevents HIV infection.
 PrEP stands for Pre-Exposure Prophylaxis and is a once-a-day pill that is prescribed by a doctor.
-To learn more about PrEP, go to HIV.gov.
+To learn more about PrEP, go to CDC’s PrEP information page.